MongoBuddy/pitr_cli/README.md

 ## **1\.
 Overview**

 `pitr_cli.py` is a command-line Python utility designed to perform Point-in-Time Recovery (PITR) for MongoDB.
-It utilizes oplog entries collected by a separate `oplog_collector.py` script (assumed to be stored in a dedicated Oplog Data Store MongoDB).
+It utilizes oplog entries collected by a separate [oplog collector](https://github.com/MongoBuddy/oplog_collector) script (assumed to be stored in a dedicated Oplog Data Store MongoDB).
 This tool allows users to check the available time range for recovery and to apply oplogs to a restored MongoDB instance to bring it to a specific point in time.

 This script is intended to be used in conjunction with a base backup/snapshot restoration (e.g., LVM snapshot, EBS snapshot, or `mongodump`).